Kei-Luna/hk4e-go/README-EN.md

 #### Misc

-* You need to add the following environment variable to run as standalone server
+* You need to add the following environment variable if you want to run some server component as native process

 ```shell
 GOLANG_PROTOBUF_REGISTRATION_CONFLICT=ignore